When winter collides into your spring

 Yet, in the middle of the dark, Spring showed up.

-But I don’t think she showed up on her own.
+I don’t think she showed up on her own, though.
 I think we ushered her in by choosing how we wanted to view the hard and holy things.

-And how we wanted to view them was in this way: as life-changing, as strengthening our faith, as a deepening of our love and appreciation for each other and for life, while we still had each other, while we still had breath.
+And how we wanted to view them was in this way: as life-changing, as a strengthening of our faith, a deepening of our love and appreciation for each other and for life, while we still had each other, while we still had breath.

 We wanted to make sure that Spring knew she was invited into the middle of our cold, hard place.
 And she came.